-It is our goal to provide excellent service and support to our student population in a professional manner to create a positive environment for our students, parents and colleagues.
+It is our goal to provide excellent service and support to our student population in a professional manner to create a positive environment for our colleagues, our students, and their parents.
 We hope this information helps give students and parents insight into the functions of Student Accounts at Houghton College.